Aleksmarinov/JavaScript-Basics-Loops/README.md

-# This are my exercises from the JavaScript Basic Course from SoftUni --> For loops and nested for loops written on JavaScript.
+# This are my exercises from the JavaScript Basic Course from SoftUni --> For loops, While loops and Nested loops written on JavaScript.